 Our 40-hour course is based on the USC (University of Southern California) textbook and course materials.
 We have submitted our course and received approval for our training with the major third party exam providers ( AWWA and ABPA ) and most other entities that may require proof of training.
 If you have a specific question about a specific area, feel free to reach out via phone or email and we can follow up to make sure the course is registered.
 Most, if not all, certification exams require formal training and / or experience in order to apply, which our 40-hour course is considered the prerequisite training for taking their exams.

-Backflow testing in Arizona is regulated by the Department of Environmental Quality and is outlined in ADEQ Administrative Code (R18-4-215) as needing to be "tested by someone who is certified with American Water Works Association (CANV Section, AWWA) ... or other certifying authority approved by the Department," which a similar exam by American Backflow Prevention Assocation (ABPA) is also accepted.
+Backflow testing in Arizona is regulated by the Department of Environmental Quality and is outlined in ADEQ Administrative Code (R18-4-215) as needing to be "tested by someone who is certified with American Water Works Association (CANV Section, AWWA) , American Society of Sanitary Engineering (ASSE), or other certifying authority approved by the Department," which a similar exam by American Backflow Prevention Assocation (ABPA) is also accepted.

-The AWWA and APBA exams use the USC testing procedures, although some others are approved in certain areas.
-The ASSE 5000 Single Hose Procedures are a little more efficient and require less equipment (tees, hoses, etc.), but if taking the county or private exams they will likely only accept USC 10th Edition.
+The AWWA and APBA exams use the USC testing procedures, although some others are also approved.
+The ASSE 5000 Single Hose Procedures are a little more efficient and require less equipment (tees, hoses, etc.), but if taking the ABPA or AWWA exams they will likely only accept USC 10th Edition.